plone/Products.Marshall/Products/Marshall/doc/README.txt

 containing whatever you like.

-Assuming you already installed the ``Marshall`` and the ``ArchExample`` products using the quick-installer tool, the next step is to add a couple marshaller predicates.
+Assuming you already installed the ``Marshall`` and the ``ATContentTypes`` products using the quick-installer tool, the next step is to add a couple marshaller predicates.

 Our setup will consist of two predicates: one for handling ``ATXML``